Technologicat/unpythonic/doc/features.md

 Both one-in-one-out (*1-to-1*) and n-in-m-out (*n-to-m*) pipes are provided.
 The 1-to-1 versions have names suffixed with ``1``.
 The use case is one-argument functions that return one value (which may also be a tuple).

-In the n-to-m versions, when a function returns a tuple, it is unpacked to the argument list of the next function in the pipe.
-At ``exitpipe`` time, the tuple wrapper (if any) around the final result is discarded if it contains only one item.
-(This allows the n-to-m versions to work also with a single value, as long as it is not a tuple.)
-The main use case is computations that deal with multiple values, the number of which may also change during the computation (as long as there are as many "slots" on both sides of each individual connection).
+In the n-to-m versions, when a function returns a `Values`, it is unpacked to the args and kwargs of the next function in the pipe.
+At ``exitpipe`` time, the `Values` wrapper (if any) around the final result is discarded if it contains only one positional value.
+The main use case is computations that deal with multiple values, the number of which may also change during the computation (as long as the args/kwargs of each output `Values` can be accepted as input by the next function in the pipe).

 ## Batteries